L0rdV4der/Ubuntu-15.10-clean-install/README.md

 **Step 2** You’ll want to use the 32bit version if your machine has less than 2GB of RAM.
 You'll use the 64bit if you have more then 2GB of RAM.

 **Step 3** The file size for Ubuntu will be 1.14 GB so it’s best to have a 2GB Flash drive minimum.
-The download will vary depending on your network speeds, min personally took about 20 minutes to finish.
+The download will vary depending on your network speeds, mine personally took about 20 minutes to finish.

 **Step 4** Download Universal-USB-Installer from the http://www.pendrivelinux.com/downloads/Universal-USB-Installer of the Ubuntu website.